UiL-OTS-labs/jspsych-uil-template-docs/README.md

 ### jsPsych
 - jspsych _uses_ Javascript code for a specific experimental purpose and the functions from this library need to be imported in the top of your html file before you can use them.
-- You _could_ run an experiment in your browser while being offline, if you only refer to local sources that are imported in the relative path.
-- If you would need or want to load scripts from an online location in your experiment, you _could_.
-  - But then, do make sure that the locally run code *does* have a working internet connection!

 ## You will become a 'web developer'
 jsPsych was developed with scientists in mind, not developers.
 In essence, the jsPsych library tries to let you focus on mainly writing a html file and (re-)use simple JavaScript-style code blocks for trials or trial parts.
 However, once you get started with jsPsych, you will become a bit of a 'web developer' anyway, in the sense that:

 - You will need _tools_ for editing html files, JavaScript code blocks and stylesheets (not Word, Pages, LibreOffice, but a plain text editor).
 - You will need to learn about _debugging_ and the debugging capabilities of (most) web-browsers.
+(In Firefox, try F12).
 - You will be _confused_ when things 'don't work'.
 - You will need to _accept_ that you cannot _control everything_.